-Notes on signal handling: In the first call to sgx_create_enclave function, after the enclave is successfully loaded and initialized (EINIT is done), URTS installs a signal handler for SIGSEGV, SIGILL, SIGFPE, SIGBUS, SIGTRAP.
+Notes on signal handling: During the first call, after the enclave is successfully loaded and initialized (EINIT is done), URTS installs a signal handler for SIGSEGV, SIGILL, SIGFPE, SIGBUS, SIGTRAP.
 Its purpose is to handle signals caused by exceptions inside enclaves or at EENTER, ERESUME instructions used to enter enclaves.
-The handler will invoke previously installed signal handlers to handle those signals raised in other situations unrelated to enclaves.
+The handler invokes previously installed signal handlers to handle those signals raised in other situations unrelated to enclaves.
 If an application installs signal handler(s) for these signals after sgx_create_enclave is called, the newly installed handler(s) should also forward those signals to previously installed handler in order for enclave related exceptions to be handled properly by the URTS handler.

-Header sgx_urts.h Library libsgx_urts.a or libsgx_urts_sim.a (simulation)
+Header sgx_urts.h Library libsgx_urts.so or libsgx_urts_sim.so (simulation)